fiolj/sparta/doc/Section_howto.rst

 Note that a child cell has the same ID whether it is unsplit, cut, or split.
 Currently, sub cells of a split cell also have the same ID, though that may change in the future.

 The number of hierarchical levels a SPARTA grid can contain is limited to whether all cell IDs can be encoded in an integer.
 By default cell IDs are stored in 32-bit integers.
 64-bit integers can be used if SPARTA is compiled with the -DSPARTA_BIGBIG option, as explained in :ref:`start-steps-build-make`.

 For 32-bit cell IDs if every level uses a 2x2x2 sub-division which requires 4 bits (to store values from 1 to 8), then a grid can have 7 levels.
 For 64-bit cell IDs, 15 levels could be defined.

-The :ref:`command-create-grid`, and :ref:`command-balance-grid`, and :ref:`command-fix-balance` determine the assignment of child cells to processors.
+The :ref:`command-create-grid`, :ref:`command-balance-grid`, and :ref:`command-fix-balance` determine the assignment of child cells to processors.
 If a child cell is assigned to a processor, that processor owns the cell whether it is an unsplit, cut, or split cell.
 It also owns any sub cells that are part of a split cell.

 Depending on how they the commands are used, the child cells assigned to each processor will either be "clumped" or "dispersed".